JPyke3/mbp-manjaro/README.md

    - Fixes a bug where the wifi firmware won't load on boot

 ## FAQ
+#### Installing alongside Windows
+If you install Manjaro whilst Windows is also installed on your system, Manjaro will use the same Boot entry as the Windows Boot Manager on the MacOS Boot Loader.

+After clicking on the Windows entry on the MacOS bootloader, you will be taken to systemd-boot, from there you can choose if you would like to boot into Manjaro or use the Windows Boot Manager.

 #### Issues Updating Because of the MBP Repository
 When you update the system, you may recieve errors about my key being corrupted, if that occurs open a terminal and run this
 ```